magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 things, would also, in the course of things, treat it with medicine.
 For them it was simply a matter of correcting the elements.
 They didn’t blindly cling to the body or grasp at mystic ceremonies and such.
-They treated illnesses with they didn’t treat them with delusion.
+They treated illnesses with right view, they didn’t treat them with delusion.
 ‘If it heals, it heals, if it doesn’t then it doesn’t’ – that’s how they saw things.

 They say that nowadays Buddhism in Thailand is thriving, but it looks to me like it’s sunk almost as far as it can go.
 The Dhamma Halls are full